Kaustav-2508/vs-azure-iot-edge-docs/README.md

 ## Support
 The team monitors the issue section on regular basis and will try to assist with troubleshooting or questions related IoT Edge tools on a best effort basis.

-A few tips before opening an issue.
+ Here are a few tips before opening an issue.
 Try to generalize the problem as much as possible.
-Examples include
+Examples include the following :
-- Removing 3rd party components
+- Removing third party components
-- Reproduce the issue with provided deployment manifest used
+- Reproduce the issue with provided deployment manifest
-- Specify whether issue is reproducible on physical device or simulated device or both Also, Consider consulting on the [docker docs channel](https://github.com/docker/docker.github.io) for general docker questions.
+- Specify whether issue is reproducible on physical device or simulated device or both Also, Consider consulting on the [docker docs channel](https://github.com/docker/docker.github.io) for general Docker questions.